BuildMetricLab

 Before you order

 Order brick by the strap (not the broken pallet) and keep it dry.
 Wet brick will leach efflorescence to the face and leave permanent staining.
-Always cross-check the calculator's output against a supplier quote — ask for exact product specifications (grade, finish, batch number) and confirm delivery timescales against your programme.
+Cross-checking the calculator’s output against a supplier quote helps catch differences in pricing assumptions — ask for exact product specifications (grade, finish, batch number) and confirm delivery timescales against your programme.

 Adjusting the defaults